AEMuto/serinity/readme.txt

 == Copyright ==

-Serinity WordPress Theme, (C) 2025 AEMuto
-Serinity is distributed under the terms of the GNU GPL.
+Serinity WordPress Theme, (C) 2025 Antoine Marseaud Serinity is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify